binkypv/WhatTheCat/README.md

 - Share fun cat facts along with their, again, unrelated pics
 - List fun cat pics organized in fancy categories

+### How to use
+You need to generate an API key for TheCatAPI in order for the app to work.
+This key can be created [here](https://thecatapi.com/) and must be introduced on the API_KEY variable on the file Modules.kt.

 ### Code

 #### Layer and module interaction